-As the legislative effort to erase transgender people from public life has gained momentum, we have witnessed a surge of bills seeking to deny access to basic healthcare, legal recognition, education, bathrooms, athletics, or the right to openly exist in public schools.
+Legislative efforts to erase transgender people from public life have gained momentum.
+We've documented a surge of bills seeking to deny access to basic healthcare, legal recognition, education, facilities, and the right to publicly exist.

 How have anti-trans bills changed in recent years?
 What types of bills do we see each year, and what themes are emerging?